-George left College having attained the Board of Education Certificate, the Board of Education Certificate in Principles and Practice of Teaching (with distinction), and the Diploma of the Incorporated Phonographic Society.
+George left College having attained the Board of Education Certificate (First Class), the Board of Education Certificate in Principles and Practice of Teaching (with distinction), and the Diploma of the Incorporated Phonographic Society.
 The latter qualification would have allowed George to teach shorthand and possibly also typewriting.

 By the next census of 1911, a lot had happened in George’s life.
 He had completed his training at Winchester Training College 2, was newly married and living at 43 Tyrwhitt Road, Brockley, in south London.
 He had married Lizzie Grace Shoobridge the previous year.
 Lizzie was described on the marriage certificate as a schoolmistress but by the time of the census no occupation was given.
 This was the general practice at this time, that once she was married a wife would give up her career and remain at home.